TheLearneer/blog.santoshb.com.np/contents/articles/supercell-api.md

 But well I don't think you will be running it on your local machine.
 So I have some steps you can follow to host it over heroku.
 I do consider you already know about **heroku** and **github**.
 - Fork this repo <a href="https://github.com/TheLearneer/supercell-api" target="_blank">TheLearneer/supercell-api</a>
+- Update the `config.js` to enable the API you want to use
 - Create a new project at heroku
 - Connect the heroku app to the forked repo (one at your profile)
 - Enable automatic deploys and select `heroku` branch for it (_The heroku branch is setup for hosting at heroku_)